Our Local Advisory Board

 I have been involved with the school for the last 10 years firstly as a Foundation Governor and then Chair.
 I resigned in March 2015 as I was appointed the School Business Manager.
 I have lived in Newquay since 2002 having moved from London, both my children, Hannah and Katie attended The Bishops' and thoroughly enjoyed their experience here.
 I ensure that the school logisitics and operations run smoothly which covers many aspects and because of my passion for the school I will always have the teachers, governors and more importantly the children at heart.

 Jem Thorold (Rev'd Jem) - Church Representative - Ex - officio

 I have been in Newquay since September 2016 having lived in Cornwall for 10 years and am delighted to be a Governor of The Bishops' School.
 I would like to build on the already excellent relationship enjoyed between the school and the church, seeking an opportunity to be seen in school and welcoming children, their families, staff and governors to St Michael's Church, but especially also to share in the prayer life and worship at school.

 I am married to Sue with three adult children living 'up country', so far we have amassed 2 grandchildren.

-Joe Sharples - Parent Governor - Vice Chair
+Joe Sharples - Foundation Governor - Vice Chair

 I am 67 years of age and have been married to my wife Barbara for 46 years.
 I have two grown up daughters, one of whom has two children currently attending Bishop’s, with a further child to start next year.